Colleges

 Send Your First Semester Transcripts to Colleges You’ve Applied To

-You won’t physically be sending these – but you should ask your counselor or guidance office to do so.
-Then, at the end of your second semester, you will ask your counselor or guidance office to send your second semester transcripts as well.
+You won’t physically be sending these – but you should ask your school counselor to do so.
+Then, at the end of your second semester, you will them to send your second semester transcripts as well.
 It’s always a good idea to check in after a week or so to ensure that they’ve been sent, just because the office will have a lot of student requests.
 You want to make sure your request doesn’t fall through the cracks!

 Focus on Your Second Semester Classes